Plushtoast/dsa5-foundryVTT-wiki/README.md

 To add wiki pages request access via the issues or create a pull request.

 ## How To Write on Github
+Edit the corresponding page or create a new one.
+Make sure to set the filename's ending to .md (for markdown).
+Also add your newly created page to the contents in the `_sidebar.md` file.

 ### Formatting
 For headings paragraphs and stuff checkout this page: